Can I Be Pulled over for Texting While Driving in FL?

 Plenty of Florida drivers have checked their phones behind the wheel, but can you be pulled over for texting while driving in FL?
 Unfortunately, the answer is yes.
 However, you also have a chance to get your ticket dropped if you fight back in traffic court.

-Tickets for texting while driving can be expensive, and they can drastically affect your license.
-So, reach out for help before you defend yourself in traffic court.
+Tickets for texting while driving can be expensive, and they can drastically affect your license and insurance costs.
+So, reach out for help before you defend yourself in traffic court or plead guilty to your ticket.

 Florida’s Texting Ban